bloomberg/blazingmq/docs/features/plugins.md

 BlazingMQ brokers support a pluggable extension system for running custom code inside the broker process.

+{: .important }
+> If a configured plugin fails to load, the broker will refuse to start.

 ### Stats and Metrics Consumers

 Plugins in this category export broker metrics and statistics (for example, the